 Duplicate holds require verification in one of two directions.
 If the invoice is a genuine duplicate, it is rejected and returned to the supplier.
 If it is a unique invoice that triggered a coincidental match on invoice number, date, or amount, the hold is overridden with written documentation confirming the invoice is distinct and why.

 Tax discrepancy holds clear when the tax calculation is corrected.
 This may mean the supplier issues an amended invoice with the right tax rate, or the tax team documents an approved exception for the applied tax code.
+In jurisdictions with mandatory withholding or retention rules, AP may also need the release documents tied to Kuwait's 5% tax retention process before funds can be cleared.
 Either way, the corrected or approved tax treatment must be on record before release.

 Supplier compliance holds release once the vendor master record is updated with the missing or expired documentation: a current insurance certificate, a valid W-9 or tax ID, verified banking details, or a cleared sanctions screening result.
 AP should not release the invoice until the compliance record is current.